How To Make Resin Jewelry

 Once the resin is fully cured and hardened, gently demold your jewelry pieces.
 You may need to flex silicone molds to release the items.

-After demolding, you can sand, polish, and finish your jewelry to achieve the desired shine and clarity.
+After demolding, you can sand, polish, and finish your jewelry to get the desired shine and clarity.

-To learn more about finishing with sanding check out our guide about sanding epoxy resin.
+To learn more about finishing with sanding check out this guide about sanding epoxy resin.

 With these basic steps and some practice, you can create beautiful resin jewelry pieces.
 Remember to follow safety guidelines, be patient, and experiment with different designs and techniques to develop your skills and style.